mtalala/nextjs-content-cards-2024.2/README_EN.md

 ## Features

 - Display of news cards with date, title, description, and tags.
+- Vertical and horizontal layouts using `CardColumn` and `CardRow`.
 - Hover animation to highlight cards.
 - Interactive tags with hover effect.

 ## Styles

 The project uses CSS Modules for styling, ensuring encapsulation and preventing class conflicts.

-### Example Style (`page.module.css`)
+### Example Style (`CardColumn.module.css`)
 ```css
 .card {
   width: 800px;